A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Product managers and directors working with AI-powered features.

-• Communicate AI capabilities clearly to non-technical stakeholders
+• Communicate AI capabilities clearly to non-technical stakeholders and customers, so that they see the magic behind your decisions

 And Isn't For

 This book won't be the right fit if you're looking for quick fixes or surface-level answers.
+Because this book is about thinking clearly, not shipping faster.

 Not for Tutorial Seekers